Mirciu99/wd-structuredlayoutgrid-htmlcss/README.md

-I made holy grail with the help of the grid display.
+I made a web page with the help of the grid display.